x1aoo/freefloating/README.md

         + [] Why joint_command is published to /gazebo but thruster_command is to pid_control?

     + [] Try to use the dynamic reconfigure to turn the parameter(Kp)
-        + [] After changing the name, I met bugs of "has no member named ‘kpdd’"
+        + [x] After changing the name, I met bugs of "has no member named ‘kpdd’"
+        + [x] Finish the case that with fix variable name and ranges
+        + [] Try to change the name of variable and ranges

+    + [] Check the desired angular variable state
+        + [] What the means of the each items of wd, rd and etc